Eudorajab1/py4web_sso/README.md

 ## Acknowledgments

 * Hat tip to the Py4web team and Andrew Gavgavian for great work on the py4web-blog (from which I borowed the login and profile layouts albeit converting them to Bulma from bootstrap)

+### All comments, suggestions and crticisms gratefully accepted and please feel free to contribute and colloborate